 Keeping your additional property secure even when you can’t physically be there is a big challenge.
 Fortunately, the latest technology—and a couple tried-and-true methods—makes it easier than ever to keep an eye on your second home, even when you’re miles away.

 If you’ve been stressing about security at your second home, these innovative solutions will help you sleep better at night, no matter which home you’re currently calling it a night in.

 Security systems are proven to deter burglars before they even think about crossing your threshold.
 A University of North Carolina study found that around 83% of convicted burglars said they would look for alarm systems before targeting a home, and 60% would move on if they thought there was a security system present.1

 A system that combines video surveillance, perimeter alarms and sensors, and 24/7 monitoring is probably the most secure solution you can find.
 Most systems now come with mobile apps that let you see what’s happening at your home from your smartphone no matter where you are.
 You can also set up your system to send you mobile alerts.

 Adding Indoor Security Cameras with Home Automation

 You don’t have to break the bank to get video surveillance installed at your second home.
-If you opt for stand-alone security cameras instead of a total security system, consider all-in-one options like Piper or Canary.
+If you opt for stand-alone security cameras instead of a total security system, consider all-in-one options like Canary.

 Both of these security cameras are smart devices that blend into decor and combine the security of a video camera with the extra assurance of live video feeds and mobile alerts.
 In addition, you can set either of these gadgets to record video after motion or perimeter sensors are activated.
 Just be sure you’re aware of the legalities around recording video and audio in your state—you may need to disclose that you have a camera on the premises.